Takakiriy/typrm/README.md

 In the above case, `ls` on the line with the `#keyword:` tag is preferentially found (displayed below).

-If you have `#keyword: git clone` and `#keyword: git status`, when you search for `git`, `git clone` is displayed first.
+- If you have `#keyword: git clone` and `#keyword: git status`, when you search for `git`, `git clone` is displayed first.
   `git status` is displayed second because of the more difference in the number of characters.
-Snippets are only displayed for the keywords that have the first priority.
+- If you want to see the snippet of `git status`, search for `git status`.
-If you want to see the snippet of `git status`, search for` git status`.
+- Snippets are only displayed for the keywords that have the first priority.

-Snippets for keywords hit by the `#glossary:` tag are also displayed.
+- Snippets for keywords hit by the `#glossary:` tag are also displayed.

 If 10 or more searches are hit, only the 10 priority items will be displayed.
 This number can be changed with `TYPRM_FOUND_COUNT_MAX` environment variable